ccniuj/talks/ruby_conf_taiwan/20161203_exploring_functional_programming_by_rebuilding_redux/slides.md

   - Know how to complement OO design with FP style
   - Contribute to Rubidux if you like it

+The task is to build a data structure and provide some interface to update its data.
+Can be done by function composition

+Composability
+How can we build a architecture by composing functions?
+Explain why

+1. Recursive Data Type

+Reducers
+A data type for values that may contain other values of the same type. ex. list

+The interface to update the data
+Function is the data
+Pure function
+Analogy to BinaryTree
+Use higher-order function to encapsulate

+2. Make abstract data type
+Store
+A data type
+Collect tools to manipulate the data structure Dispatch
+Subscribe
+Replace reducer

+3. Control the complexity
+Middleware
+Side effects
+Remove the boilerplate code
+composition
+testability

 ### Why should this talk be considered?

 1. Explore possibilities of ruby programming